Where Photography sits in the curriculum

 Technical photography

-The fundamentals — composition (rule of thirds, leading lines, framing), exposure triangle (aperture, shutter, ISO), depth of field, focal length effects, lighting (natural and studio).
+The fundamentals: composition (rule of thirds, leading lines, framing), exposure triangle (aperture, shutter, ISO), depth of field, focal length effects, and lighting (natural and studio).
 Tutors with industry photography backgrounds drill these systematically through structured exercises and critique.

 Lightroom and Photoshop fluency